NetSupport: Your demonstration period has expired (Fix)

 How to check if you have NetSupport installed and how to uninstall it

-1. Press Win + i to open the Windows Settings.
+1. Hit Win + i to open Windows Settings.

-3. Next, select “Apps & features” on the right pane.Apps and features Windows 11
+3. Then choose “Apps & features” on the right.Apps and features Windows 11

-4. Scroll down the list of apps and look for “NetSupport.”Uninstall app Windows 11
+4. Scroll down and look for “NetSupport”.Uninstall app Windows 11

-If you don’t find any NetSupport app in the list of apps, it may be because it was already uninstalled or because it was installed under a different name.
-In this case, you can try searching for it using Start menu or File Explorer.
-Here’s how:
+If you can’t find NetSupport in the apps list, it might be because it’s gone already or it’s under a different name.
+You can try searching for it using the Start menu or File Explorer.

 1. Open File Explorer.